Deshan-Samarathunga/kithul-flow-ops/README.md

 ## 🌟 Overview

-Kithul Flow Ops is a modern, enterprise-grade production management system specifically designed for the kithul (coconut palm) industry.
+Kithul Flow Ops is a modern, enterprise-grade production management system specifically designed for the kithul industry.
 The system manages a complete 4-stage production pipeline, ensuring quality control, traceability, and efficient workflow management from raw material collection to final product packaging.

 ### Key Benefits